Week Seven: August 8–15, 2026

 Global Power and Our Evolving International Order

 For decades, the United States has been the anchor of a liberal world order shaped by shared institutions, military alliances and economic leadership.
-As the Trump administration’s “America First” domestically focused agenda takes root, new powers are rising — and the rules of global engagement are shifting.
-In this week we examine the impact of America’s new posture toward its international allies and enemies, examining how the international order is evolving in real time, from security alliances and trade blocs to diplomatic norms and great-power competition.
+As the Trump administration’s “America First” agenda takes root, new powers continue to rise — and the rules of global engagement are shifting.
+In this week we examine the impact of America’s evolving posture toward its international allies and adversaries, examining how the international order is likewise evolving in real time, from security alliances and trade blocs to diplomatic norms and great-power competition.
 What are the ripple effects of these major global shifts, from regional conflicts and migration to climate diplomacy and human rights?

 Confirmed Lectures